 Drew Kieszek, Kinetic Builders Inc., agent for Cornelia Holbrook.
-Certificate of Appropriateness for the replacement of the windows with wood-clad windows; replace the exterior doors; adding a new porch on the south side of the house; enclose an existing porch on the back; convert a carport into a sunroom; and reroof the house with architectural shingles as part of a conversion of a duplex into a single-family house.
-Located at 106 SE 6th Street.
+Certificate of Appropriateness for the replacement of the windows with wood-clad windows; reroof the house from metal to shingle; replace the exterior doors; and rebuild the back porches and enclose as sunrooms as part of the conversion of a single-family house into a duplex.
+Located at 114 SE 6th Street.
 This building is contributing to the Southeast Residential Historic District.
-Related to Petition HP-18-74.
+Related to Petition HP-18-73.